xlcollaborative/xlc-agreement/agreement.md

 ### Copyright

-Each contributor gives a cross-license covering all copyrights in their contributions to this project to each other contributor.
+Each contributor gives a cross-license covering all copyrights in their contributions to the project to each other contributor.

 ### Patent

-Each contributor gives a cross-license for this project covering any patent claims they can license or become able to license to each other contributor.
+Each contributor gives a cross-license for the project covering any patent claims they can license or become able to license to each other contributor.

 ### Scope